-At the time of adopting athis budget, it is not possible to estimate the amount of impairment losses (if any) as at the end of the budget period.30 June 2018 (remove paragraph for financial reports).
+At the time of adopting this budget, it is not possible to estimate the amount of impairment losses (if any) as at 30 June 2018 (remove paragraph for financial reports).

-In any event, an impairment loss is a non-cash transaction and consequently, has no impact on this budget document. (remove paragraph for financial reports).
+In any event, an impairment loss is a non-cash transaction and consequently, has no impact on this budget document (remove paragraph for financial reports).